Neoky/smart_scrapy/README.md

 This was just something I whipped together in a weekend and is very rough.

+Go to smart_scrapy/smart_scrapy/spiders/smart_spider.py and add in the allowed_domains and start_urls.

 ```bash
 virtualenv -p python3 venv
 source venv/bin/activate